CompuTec/computec-docs/docs/appengine/appengine-users-guide/analytical-page/analytics-actions.md

 **Actions** allow users to perform business operations directly from selected rows in **CompuTec AppEngine Analytics** report.

-It works similarly to options in a right-click menu - when users select one or more rows in a report, **CompuTec AppEngine** automatically displays the **Actions** available for that data.
+When users select one or more rows in a table, **CompuTec AppEngine** automatically displays the **Actions** available for that data.
 For example, users can release a production order, post a document, or run a custom plugin action without leaving the report.

 **Actions** are available only when they are enabled for both the **Source** and the **Variant**.